Skip to content

 Designed & Built · 2025 – Present

 A documentation-grounded AI coding assistant for Fenergo (Fen-X) integration work, built end-to-end as an internal tool for Kaha Management.
 LLMs hallucinate on specialised vendor APIs because their training data rarely covers them.
-KahaPilot fixes this by hosting a private semantic search index of developer documentation, curated internal stackoverflow knowledge, integration patterns & templates, and more, locally on each developer's machine, and exposes it to Claude Code and Claude Desktop over the Model Context Protocol.
+KahaPilot fixes this by hosting a private semantic search index of developer documentation, curated internal Stack Overflow knowledge, integration patterns and templates, and more, locally on each developer's machine, and exposes it to Claude Code and Claude Desktop over the Model Context Protocol.

 This system is a component in functional knowledge uses as well as agentic coding systems.